DataDog/integrations-core/ibm_mq/README.md

 *Note*: Agent 6 uses Upstart or systemd to orchestrate the datadog-agent service.
 Environment variables may need to be added to the service configuration files at the default locations of /etc/init/datadog-agent.conf (Upstart) or /lib/systemd/system/datadog-agent.service (systemd).
 See documentation on Upstart or systemd for more information on how to configure these settings.

-Here's an example of the configuration that's used for Systemd:
+Here's an example of the configuration that's used for systemd:

 ```yaml
 [Unit]